Hispanic Television Summit: 2012

 The tenth annual Summit was held on Wednesday, October 3, again at the New York Marriott Marquis.

 The Summit opened with a keynote interview from Cesar Conde, then the president of Univision Networks.
-Other featured executives throughout the day included General Secretary of CONCACAF Enrique Sanz, President of Soccer United Marketing Kathy Carter, EVP of Kia Motors Michael Sprague, Mark Boccardi of InDemand, Yousef Al Obaidly of BeIN Sports, and Jorge Hidalgo of Telemundo, and other executives from Walmart, Rentrak, Time Warner Cable, Viacom, Discovery, Mount Sinai, Youtube, and Video Rola.
+Other featured executives throughout the day included General Secretary of CONCACAF Enrique Sanz, President of Soccer United Marketing Kathy Carter, EVP of Kia Motors Michael Sprague, Mark Boccardi of InDemand, Yousef Al Obaidly of BeIN Sports, and Jorge Hidalgo of Telemundo, and other executives from Walmart, Rentrak, Time Warner Cable, Viacom, Discovery, Mount Sinai, YouTube, and Video Rola.

 The Award for Outstanding Achievement in Hispanic TV was presented to Telemundo news anchor José Díaz-Balart.
-Additionally, Comcast Cable was presented with the first ever Leadership in Hispanic Television Award.
+Additionally, Comcast Cable was presented with the first Leadership in Hispanic Television Award.

 2011

 The ninth annual Summit was held at the New York Marriott Marquis on Tuesday, September 20.

-Featured celebrities included Jencarlos Canela, of Telemundo’s Más sabe el diablo, as well as well-known Spanish language broadcaster Maria Elena Salinas of Univision, who discussed the importance of the Latino vote in the coming 2012 presidential election.
-Featured executives included Time Warner’s CMO Jeffrey Hirsch, MediaVest 42 Degree’s EVP & Managing Director Steven Wolfe Pereira, Fox Deportes's general manager Vincent Cordero, Chairman of Cinelatino Jim McNamara, Kraft Foods' VP of Global Sustainability Christine Montenegro McGrath, and advertising director for State Farm, Ed Gold.
+Featured celebrities included Jencarlos Canela, of Telemundo's Más sabe el diablo, as well as well-known Spanish language broadcaster Maria Elena Salinas of Univision, who discussed the importance of the Latino vote in the coming 2012 presidential election.
+Featured executives included Time Warner's CMO Jeffrey Hirsch, MediaVest 42 Degree's EVP & managing director Steven Wolfe Pereira, Fox Deportes's general manager Vincent Cordero, Chairman of Cinelatino Jim McNamara, Kraft Foods' VP of Global Sustainability Christine Montenegro McGrath, and advertising director for State Farm, Ed Gold.

 The award for Achievement in Hispanic Television was presented to Monica Gadsby, then CEO of Latin America and U.S. Multicultural for Starcom MediaVest Group.

 2010

-The eight annual Summit was held, for the first time, in a one-day format, on Sept.
-29, and drew the highest attendance thus far, with 400 attendees.
+The eighth annual Summit was held for the first time in a one-day format on Sep 29, and drew the highest attendance thus far, with 400 attendees.

 Featured speakers included executives from Levi Strauss, Procter & Gamble, Telemundo Networks and Cox Communications.

-The highlight of the day was the awards luncheon, at which World champion boxer and President of Golden Boy Promotions Oscar De La Hoya received the Lifetime Achievement Award in Hispanic Television.
+At the awards luncheon, World champion boxer and President of Golden Boy Promotions Oscar De La Hoya received the Lifetime Achievement Award in Hispanic Television.